sysghent/plant-pot/README.md

     Log out and log back in to apply the changes.

-2. Install the `tio` tool to be able to read the serial output of the Raspberry Pico:
+2. Run the serial echo example:

     ```bash
+    cargo run --example serial-echo
+    ```

+3. Install the `tio` tool to be able to read the serial output of the Raspberry Pico:

+    ```bash
     sudo apt install tio
     ```

-3. List serial devices with `tio` (if you receive a "permission denied" error, you may need to re-login or reboot first).
+4. List serial devices with `tio` (if you receive a "permission denied" error, you may need to re-login or reboot first).
 Look for the section _by-id_, which is more stable than the _by-path_ section:

     ```bash
     tio --list